Dawolee/weather-app/README.md

 I decided to use the create-react-app starter kit to speed up the development process instead of spending time on the boilerplate.
 You will also need npm and node (version 6 or higher) to be able to run this app.

 With that being said, create-react-app comes with some default scripts.
-To run the app, all you have to do is type npm install (to install the needed node modules) and npm run start to run the app in your local server!
+To run the app, all you have to do is type npm install (to install the needed node dependencies) and npm run start to run the app in your local server!

 ## Thought process and trade offs